YES, WE SAID “ON CAMPUS”

 Occupational Therapy Interventions

-- Improving Balance—increasing ease of mobility for school activities
+-Increasing ease of mobility for school activities.

 New Way Academy’s Support Services is here to help students be as successful as possible in the classroom setting and the community.
 We provide behavioral and emotional support as well as help provide insight into each child’s academic strengths and weaknesses and how to bridge that into classroom success and set them up to be successful in the community.

-What Support Services are available?
+Available Support Services

 - School wide Positive Behavioral Interventions and Supports